 The Applicant has voluntarily proposed to install and monitor up to 10 artificial nesting platforms (nesting platform) to mitigate for the potential direct and indirect effects from Project operation on ferruginous hawks.
+This action could be implemented at any point during the Project's life, including as a recommendation advanced by the Technical Advisory Committee in response to post-construction monitoring data.

 Nest platforms have been demonstrated as an effective mitigation and habitat enhancement tool that provide supplemental nesting substrates in areas where nests have been destroyed or substrates were not available (Tigner et al. 1996; Wallace et al. 2016).
 Successful nesting has occurred at nesting platforms throughout eastern Washington that were installed by WDFW and the Washington Department of Transportation to enhance nesting opportunities (Hayes and Watson 2021).
 Long-term ferruginous hawk population trends in Washington have been shown to benefit from the use of nesting platforms in population viability simulations (Jansen and Swanson 2022).
 The Applicant is currently identifying potential candidate sites to install nesting platforms.
 Candidate sites will be selected that maximize the potential for nest occupancy and will consider the following coarse-scale site selection criteria (Migaj et al. 2011):

-- $\geq 50\%$ shrub-steppe / grassland land cover within 3.2 kilometers (km) of the center of the parcel, - \geq 5 km from proposed Project Turbines and operational turbines, - ≥ 1 km from primary or secondary paved roads, - \geq 800 meters from historical nests, - \geq 400 meters from lakes and ponds or other perennial water sources, and - \geq medium relative probability of nest site selection.
+- $\geq 50\%$ percent shrub-steppe / grassland land cover within 3.2 kilometers (km) of the center of the parcel, - ≥ 5 km from proposed Project Turbines and operational turbines,

+- ≥ 1 km from primary or secondary paved roads, - \geq 800 meters from historical nests, - \geq 400 meters from lakes and ponds or other perennial water sources, and - ≥ medium relative probability of nest site selection.